 Even if you haven’t meant to, there might be a lot of applications starting up when your computer is in the middle of juddering into life.
 The chances are you aren’t going to need everything that is running on your startup.
 There are a couple of options, but let’s look at a way to tackle this on a Windows system first.

-Becoming more efficient with how you work will mean there is less work for your computer to have to tackle too.
+Becoming more efficient with how you work and speeding up your computer will mean there is less work for your computer to have to tackle too.
 Do a weekly admin run on your computer, and you will delete things you don’t need more quickly, your file names will make sense, and your computer will be running more efficiently too.